 - Also available for QIAcube; contact technical support for information

-The NucleoSpin Gel and PCR Clean-Up procedure is the easiest way to purify DNA fragments from agarose gels as well as to perform direct purification of PCR products.
+The NucleoSpin Gel and PCR Clean-up procedure is the easiest way to purify DNA fragments from agarose gels as well as to perform direct purification of PCR products.
 The kit includes one buffer for both applications, which contains a pH indicator displaying the correct pH for optimal kit performance.
-The purification procedure from enzymatic reactions (e.g., PCR) allows fast and easy removal of enzymes, nucleotides, salts, and other impurities.
-You can isolate fragments from 50 bp–20 kb in minimal elution volumes (as low as 15 µl for the mini kit, and 200 µl for the midi kit) with a recovery of 70–95%.
+The purification procedure from enzymatic reactions (e.g., PCR, restriction digestion) allows fast and easy removal of enzymes, nucleotides, salts, and other impurities.
+You can isolate fragments ranging from 50 bp–20 kb in minimal elution volumes (as low as 15 µl for the mini kit, 200 µl for the midi kit, and 1 ml for the maxi kit) with typical recovery rates of 70–95%.

 Binding buffer with pH indicator

 The optimal pH to bind even small DNA fragments to the silica membrane is about 5–6.
 Binding Buffer NTI is sufficiently buffered to maintain this pH.
 However, to be sure that the pH is right even for samples with extreme alkaline pH or high buffer concentration, a pH indicator has been added (Figure 1).
 The pH indicator does not interfere with DNA binding and is completely removed during the purification.
 The yellow color is also beneficial for gel extractions, making it easy to identify undissolved pieces of agarose.
 To restore the correct conditions, add more Buffer NTI or 4 M sodium acetate (NaAc, pH 5.0), or small amounts of hydrochloric acid (HCl) until the color switches back to yellow.